 Your decision does.
 Your choice.
 Your will.

 Scripture teaches something radically different.
 The cross actually saves.
-It doesn't merely create the possibility of salvation and then hand the work over to you.
+It does not merely create the possibility of salvation and then hand the work over to you.
 Christ's death is the complete accomplishment of redemption for those it was intended for.
 It actually cleanses sin.
 It actually propels sanctification.
 It actually causes spiritual resurrection.

 If the cross only offered possibility, this promise would be a lie.
 If the cross accomplishes actual salvation, it is the most precious assurance in all of Scripture.